yao8839836/kg-llm/README.md

 (1) The four KGs we used as well as entity and relation descriptions are in ./data.

-(2) The input files for LLMs are in each folder of ./data, see train_instructions_llama.json and train_instructions_glm.json as examples.
+(2) The input files for LLMs are also in each folder of ./data, see train_instructions_llama.json and train_instructions_glm.json as examples.

 (3) The output files of our models are also in each folder of ./data, see pred_instructions_llama13b.csv and generated_predictions.txt (from ChatGLM-6B) as examples.